 4.4.
 Custom configuration parameters, which are specific for each middleware.
 Please refer to the specific SystemHandle documentation.

 Return True if the parsing was correct, false if some error occurred.
-Parameters bool okay() const

 - [in] node: The parsed YAML representation of the configuration file provided. - [in] filename: The path of the configuration file.